RanitManik/bash-pro/README.md

 _Here's a quick overview of each Bash script in this repository:_

-1. `script1.sh`: This bash script simplifies the process of adding, committing and pushing changes to a remote Git repository.
+1. `script1.sh`: This bash script simplifies the process of adding, committing, and pushing changes to a remote Git repository, streamlining the workflow for users and ensuring proper version control.

 2. `script2.sh`: will be available soon